oohtmeel1/NLST_continuing_work/README.md

 `python 3.11.7`

 `folder of JPEG images` <- A single folder of JPEG images.
-Containing both positive and negative files.
-Can be downloaded from the NCI.
-Or you can use your own.
-The files are single CT scans.
+Containing both positive and negative image files of lung cancer.
+I used DICOM2jpeg to convert the files.

 `train` `val` `test` <- CSV files containing training labels.